Encyclopaedia

 Coloration and Sexual Dimorphism: Extraordinary.
 Yellow-olive or light brown body base tending to mint green.
 It is crossed by 9 dark vertical bands (more or less visible depending on mood).
 The unique feature of the Tarzoo are the dense blood-red spots concentrated in the anal, ventral and caudal area.
 Turquoise streaks decorate the snout.
 No visible dimorphism.

-Tank Setup: Demands a monumental and tall aquarium (minimum 150 cm x 50-60 cm / 60 x 20-24 inches high, 400 liters / 100 Gal).
+Aquarium Setup: Demands a monumental and tall aquarium (minimum 150 cm x 50-60 cm / 60 x 20-24 inches high, 400 liters / 100 Gal).
 Ideal biotope: bare fine sand bottom, majestic bogwood roots falling from above to shade (fallen branch style), and Echinodorus (Amazonian plants).
 Subdued lighting to reduce stress.

 Water Quality: THE CRITICAL PARAMETER.
 Ultra-sensitive fish to ammonia and nitrates.
 The water must be feverishly hot (constant 28°C - 32°C / 82-90°F) to avoid lethal intestinal blocks.
 Weakly acidic or strongly acidic pH (5.0 - 6.5) and very low hardness (GH < 5).
 Copious and close water changes (up to 30-50% weekly in case of growth).

 Compatibility and Cohabitation: Perfect master of docile Amazonian community tanks (Discus Tank).
-Companions of choice: Cardinal Tetras (often act as reassuring 'dither fish'), large schools of warm Corydoras (e.g., C. sterbai), calm Geophagus and algae-eating Loricariids.
+Companions of choice: Cardinal Tetras (often act as reassuring 'dither fish'), large schools of warm Corydoras (e.g. C. sterbai), calm Geophagus and algae-eating Loricariids.
 NEVER insert nervous cichlids or fast fish that would steal food.

-Aquarium Reproduction: One of the most touching parental cares in nature.
+Aquarium Breeding: One of the most touching parental cares in nature.
 They spawn on a cone or smooth root.
 The newly hatched larvae, unable to swim freely, stick to the sides of the parents and feed by grazing for weeks on the hyper-protein epithelial mucus secreted by the father's and mother's skin.
 Extraordinary to observe.

 Risks and Diseases: Prone to Tuberculosis and the infamous Hole in the Head disease (Hexamitiasis) caused by chemical stress and vitamin deficiency.
 Lethal gill parasites if temperatures drop or hygiene decays.